 Within the scope of the OECD and G20 project to combat base erosion and profit shifting (BEPS), the spontaneous exchange of information was specified for the first time in the area of advance tax rulings.
 These rulings are where there is a risk of base erosion or profit sharing.
 The Federal Council adopted the current international standard in this area in the context of a revision of the Tax Administrative Assistance Ordinance.
 Switzerland spontaneously exchanges information on advance tax rulings since 2018.

-SIF, the FTA and the cantons are working an together to ensure the uniform implementation of spontaneous administrative assistance throughout Switzerland.
+The State Secretariat for International Finance, the Federal Tax Administration and the cantons are working an together to ensure the uniform implementation of spontaneous administrative assistance throughout Switzerland.
 Application questions in connection with spontaneous administrative assistance can be addressed to email@example.com.